emmasolis1/emmasolis1/README.md

 Computer Scientist & Software Developer
 ---------------------------------------

-I have been learning about AI, ML, Cybersecurity and Software Development since I was in the university, I like keeping up with the latest technologies and tools, and study more about these topics on me own.
+I have been learning about AI, ML, Cybersecurity and Software Development since my early years in the university, I like keeping up with the latest technologies and tools, and study more about these topics on me own.

 *   🌍  I'm based in Costa Rica.
 *   🖥️  See my portfolio at [GitHub](http://github.com/emasp2001/portfolio).